Noch €100,00 until free shipping

 Distance: 21 km, 1 hour 20 minutes

-Your tour begins at the pier in Boltenhagen and takes you along impressive cliffs overlooking the Baltic Sea.
-The route runs through quiet coastal areas, offering beautiful views of the sea along the way.
-The destination is the dog beach in Dassow, ideal for a relaxing break with your dog.
+Your tour begins at the pier in Boltenhagen and leads you along impressive cliffs overlooking the Baltic Sea.
+The route winds through tranquil coastal areas, offering beautiful sea views along the way.
+The destination is the dog beach in Dassow, perfect for a relaxing break with your dog.
 A peaceful tour through nature and coastal scenery.

 Starting point: Boltenhagen pier